nxp-mcuxpresso/mcuxsdk-examples/el2go_examples/el2go_csr/el2go_csr/readme.md

 - **[GITHUB]**: refers to the case where the MCU SDK is cloned as GitHub Repository and the EdgeLock 2GO application is build using meta build sytem.
   More details can be found in https://mcuxpresso.nxp.com/mcuxsdk/latest/html/gsd/repo.html.
-- **[ZIP]**: refers to the case whete MCU SDK is generated as ZIP package and the EdgeLock 2GO application is imported and build in one of supported IDEs.
+- **[ZIP]**: refers to the case where MCU SDK is generated as ZIP package and the EdgeLock 2GO application is imported and build in one of supported IDEs.
   More details can be found in https://mcuxpresso.nxp.com/mcuxsdk/latest/html/gsd/package.html.

 ## Prerequisites